Flutterando/flutterando_metrics/website/docs/cli/index.md

 ## Calling the cli from your own package with the linter configuration

-If you have a separate package with all the linter and DCM configurations which is used by your other packages and you want to call DCM transitively add a `bin` folder with a Dart file, for example
+If you have a separate package with all the linter and Flutterando metrics configurations which is used by your other packages and you want to call Flutterando metrics transitively add a `bin` folder with a Dart file, for example

 ```dart metrics.dart
 import 'package:flutterando_metrics/cli_runner.dart';